lmc297/SNPBac/README.md

 ## Making a SNPBac Input File

-As mentioned above, SNPBac requires you to produce a text file explaining text file containing the absolute paths to your reads, one sample per line.
+As mentioned above, SNPBac requires you to produce a text file containing the absolute paths to your reads, one sample per line.
 Obviously, you can open up your favorite text editor and type/copy/paste this out, but you may find the following tricks to be useful.

 ### Single-End Reads
 For single-end reads, this is simply a list of absolute paths.
 You can generate this simply by moving all of your single-end read files to one directory (we'll call it "my_directory"), moving to that directory using ```cd /path/to/my_directory/```, and typing the following command in your terminal (this command works if all of your read files end in ".fastq.gz"; if your read files end in ".fastq", just omit the ".gz" part):